solana-labs/solana/docs/src/proposals/rip-curl.md

 Improved client experience:

-* Support connections directly from JavaScript apps.
+* Support connections directly from WebAssembly apps.
-* Clients can be notified of confirmation in optimal time.
-* Clients can be notified in real-time of details such as votes and the voter's stake weight.
+* Clients can be notified of confirmation progress in real-time, including votes and voter stake weight.
 * Clients can be notified when the heaviest fork changes, if it affects the transactions confirmation count.